One Meal a Day

+Eating one meal a day is a popular intermittent fasting method used by many around the world.
 Eating one meal a day can really help you achieve your weight loss goals and maintain your ideal weight.
-It’s not a starvation diet (you still eat your recommended calories for weight loss), you just eat during one time a day instead of throughout the day.
+It’s not a starvation diet (you still eat your recommended calories for weight loss); you just eat during one time a day (about a two-hour eating window) instead of throughout the day.
 While weight loss is one of the main benefits of this way of eating, there are many more.
 Here are the top four benefits you can receive from eating only one meal a day.

 Benefit #1 – Weight Loss